AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 ![[Pasted image 20251016151220.png]]

 The left side of the image shows how we would normally determine the coverage of a triangle.
 This specific pixel won't run a fragment shader (and thus remains blank) since its sample point wasn't covered by the triangle.
-The right side of the image sh
+The right side of the image shows a multisampled version where each pixel contains 4 sample points.
+Here we can see that only 2 of the sample points cover the triangle.

+The amount of sample points can be any number we'd like with more samples giving us better coverage precision.

+This is where multisampling becomes interesting.
+We determined that 2 subsamples were covered by the triangle so the next step is to dt